Everyday Essentials for Luanda

 Deliveries & apps

-Tupuca is widely used for food delivery; coverage varies by neighbourhood.
-Check reviews.
+Tupuca is widely used for food delivery, though coverage can vary by neighbourhood.
+Check reviews and delivery ranges.

 Ride-hailing

 Best for longer distances or after dark.
-Compare in-app ETAs and prices.
+Compare prices and ETAs in the apps before choosing.

 - For non-app taxis, agree the fare before the ride.

-- Keep valuables discreet; plan routes and timing.
+- Keep valuables discreet and plan routes and timing in advance.

 Walking & touring

-A local guide can streamline city walks and building visits.
-Beaches and nature spots are more relaxed—still follow local advice.
+A local guide can make city walks and building visits easier.
+Beaches and nature spots feel more relaxed, but local advice still matters.

 Emergency contacts